ebanner/ygyl-player/README.md

 If you want to leave the app open in a tab and autoplay webms ad infinitum then use firefox.
 Chrome will not autoplay webms.

+It does not work on Safari last I checked.

 ## Credits

 - Built with [Django](https://www.djangoproject.com/) and [reagent](https://reagent-project.github.io/).